TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Certificate information can be set as follows:

 * The setting location is loadbalancer.nhncloud/listener-terminated-https-cert under .metadata.annotations.
+* Per-listener settings can be applied.
 * It must include start and end lines.

 Private key information can be set as follows:

 * The setting location is loadbalancer.nhncloud/listener-terminated-https-key under .metadata.annotations.
+* Per-listener settings can be applied.
 * It must include start and end lines.

 The following is an example of manifest for setting the listener protocol to `TERMINATED_HTTPS`.
 Certificate information and private key information are partially omitted.